mohamed-wageh1/Vulnerable-Web-Application/README.md

 An intentionally vulnerable corporate-style web application built for educational and penetration testing practice.

 ## Branches

-- **main**: Contains the intentionally vulnerable version of the application.
-Use this branch to practice finding and exploiting security flaws.
+- **main**: Intentionally vulnerable version for exploitation and learning.
-- **patched**: Contains the fully patched version with all known vulnerabilities fixed.
-Use this branch to compare and learn secure coding practices.
+- **patched**: Secured version with all identified vulnerabilities fixed.
+Includes a detailed patch report.

 ## Features
 - Employee & Admin dashboards